 Cracks in poured concrete walls can be found in almost all residential foundations.
 Most often, they occur in corners, from corners of windows, pour lines, holes for service lines or rod ties.

 Over time, even minor cracks can grow larger and cause big headaches, such as loss of structural integrity.
 Repair all cracks exposed to moisture as quickly as possible to avoid more extensive damage The various causes include:

 HAIRLINE – Hairline cracks typically develop within the first month and most foundations cracks appear within the first year.
 In most cases, the common wall cracks pose no structural concerns of foundation failure.
 The biggest problem they cause is water leakage.

-In a poured concrete foundation wall, the typical foundation crack will run vertically or at an angle.
-It is caused by shrinkage of the concrete as it cures.
+Most foundation cracks will run vertically or at an angle.
+It is often caused by shrinkage of the concrete as it cures.
 Settlement cracks are also nearly always vertical.
-Such non-structural foundation cracks can be easily repaired by polyurethane foam injection.
+Such non-structural foundation cracks can be easily repaired by low-pressure injection.

 HORIZONTAL – Clay soils in some areas are highly expansive.
 As the soil gets repeatedly wet and dry, it expands and shrinks, exerting lateral pressure on the foundation walls.
 If you have horizontal cracks along the midpoint of the wall, the wall is subjected to lateral pressure, which could bow and structurally damage the wall.

 Cracks more than 1/4-inch wide, horizontal cracks in walls, cracks with misaligned edges or continuing movement may require professional assessment.
 You can monitor the crack’s length and movement by marking off the ends of the crack and making several “alignment marks" across the crack at various points.
 Foundation repair contractors can fix failed foundations by: